• Skip to primary navigation

 That is because the starch in the flour is not cooked quite enough yet at this point.

-For the starch to get very stretchy, we need to heat it to about 80 C | 176 C specifically.
-You could insert a thermometer to check but I don’t do it since it’s a bit too troublesome.
+For the starch to get very stretchy, we need to heat it to about 80 C | 176 F specifically.
+You could insert a thermometer to check, but I don’t do it since it’s a bit too troublesome.
 I’ll show you how I check later.

-You don’t want to cook the same spot, so push it down like in the image below and make it flat to cook flour evenly, and then flip, and repeat that process!
+You don’t want to cook the same spot, so push it down like in the image below and make it flat to cook flour evenly, and then flip and repeat that process!

-When you cook too long though, the liquids to create the steam goes out too much here.
+When you cook too long, though, the liquids to create the steam goes out too much here.

 Step 4: Mix the dough in a bowl.

-But Don’t wait too long, because we want the dough to feel still warm by the time we pipe them.
+But Don’t wait too long because we want the dough to feel still warm by the time we pipe them.

-If you don’t have a stand mixer, no worries, you can do this with a spatula as well.
+If you don’t have a stand mixer, no worries; you can do this with a spatula as well.

 Step 5: Add egg and mix.

 Now add eggs.
 I like to add about ⅓ or a little less than ½ amount of the egg.
-If you add a little amount, the egg can get cooked with the hot dough.
+If you add a small amount, the egg can get cooked with the hot dough.
 So you can add a generous amount at the very beginning.

 And immediately mix.

 It looks separated at the beginning.
-And especially when you are using a spatula to mix, it takes some time to get blended and you may feel nervous if this is ever gonna look right.
-But no worry, keep mixing and it gradually comes together!
+And especially when you are using a spatula to mix, it takes some time to get blended, and you may feel nervous if this is ever gonna look right.
+But no worry, keep mixing, and it gradually comes together!

 And repeat the same process one more time.
-I like to divide 3 times usually and maybe 4 times not more than that so that I can finish this process quickly to keep the dough warm.
+I like to divide 3 times usually and maybe 4 times, not more than that, so that I can finish this process quickly to keep the dough warm.

 Don't forget to clean out a bowl, pedal, and spatula on the way to make an even dough!

-Point: The number of eggs you add:
+Point: The amount of eggs you add:

 The amount of egg you need to add varies slightly depending on how much liquid was evaporated in a pot.
 It varies slightly by the size of the pot or the strength of heat, etc. That is why The recipe says between 205-220g (7.2-7.76oz)